Mark Santel: Professional

 In 1991, the Wichita Wings of Major Indoor Soccer League (MISL) drafted Santel number 1 overall in the 1991 MSL Draft.
 However, he actually played the 1991–1992 season with the St. Louis Storm (MISL).
 In 1992, he began playing for the Colorado Foxes of the American Professional Soccer League (APSL) and would remain with the team through the 1995 season.
-He was a member of both the 1992 and 1993 APSL champsionship teams.
+He was a member of both the 1992 and 1993 APSL championship teams.
 As Major League Soccer (MLS) prepared for its first season, it signed dozens of players to league contracts.
 In order to ensure an initial equitable distribution of talent, the league allocated high-profile players to each team.
 As part of this process, MLS allocated Santel to the Dallas Burn.
 In both 1996 and 1997, Santel was elected to the MLS All Star team.
 On December 4, 2000, the Burn traded Santel to the Kansas City Wizards for a third round draft pick.
 He spent one season with the Wizards, playing twenty-one games before retiring at the end of the season.